meoiswa/MagitekStratagem/README.md

 ## Experimental Tobii integration for FFXIV

-You will need to supply your own, as licensing won't allow me to distribute:
- - lib/tobii_gameintegration_x64.dll
- - lib/tobii_gameintegration_x86.dll
- - lib/Tobii.GameIntegration.Net.dll
+To use this plugin with a Tobii tracker, you *must* have Tobii GameHub installed.

 ## TODO
+ - Figure out a way to distinguish when `SelectTabTargetXXXX` is called by Enemy vs Soft targetting on keyboard.
  - Rename the plugin to something more generalized.
- - Implement a generalized IPositionalService that can support other types of positional tracking.
+ - Implement a generalized ITrackerService that can support other types of positional tracking.
-   - Refactor TobiiService to implement IPositionalService.
+   - ~~Refactor TobiiService to implement ITrackerService.~~
-   - Implement loading of IPositionalServices on runtime.
+   - Implement loading of ITrackerServices on runtime.
  - Refactor `TobiiPlugin.Update` to not rely on `ImGui.GetIO()` as this may cause issues down the line.

 # Special Thanks
  - Wintermute for the Highlight GameObject sig, and plenty of guidance, in particular with the Ray casting.
  - Avafloww for the Tab Targeting sigs, that somehow still work despite all the patches.
+ - NotNite for fine-tuning sigs, and helping improve the targetting overrides.